 - Always place cash-secured trades

 Naked calls and puts are risky.
 I’d always trade cash-secured trades.
-I would not trade any stock options that I don’t want to own.
+I would not trade any stock options I don’t want to own.
 I would never trade options without enough money to buy stocks if it is assigned to me.
 Buying options using margins is never a good idea.